Non-Degree Students General Admissions Info

 TRANSCRIPTS

 Submit unofficial transcripts from all college-level institutions that you have attended, regardless of the number of credits earned or whether the grade appears on your home institution's transcript.
-Students should not send transcripts to SOPHAS Express, but must send them directly from the academic institution in hard copy, either by email or through the mail to the BSPH Admissions Office.
+Students should not send transcripts to SOPHAS Express, but must send them directly from the academic institution to the BSPH Admissions Office.

 ENGLISH LANGUAGE PROFICIENCY TEST SCORES